Communities in California Starting Their Own CCAs

 The JPA Story

-California Choice Energy Authority (CalChoice) is a hybrid Community Choice Aggregator (CCA) structure that provides members the ability to leverage CalChoice’s knowledge and staff in order to benefit from lower energy procurement costs, regulatory matters, accounting, and compliance functions which are crucial to the success of a CCA.
+California Choice Energy Authority (CalChoice) is a hybrid Community Choice Aggregator (CCA) structure that provides members the ability to leverage CalChoice’s knowledge and staff in order to benefit from energy procurement services, regulatory matters, accounting, and compliance functions which are crucial to the success of a CCA.
 A member city, which may otherwise be unable to operate as an individual CCA either due to size or budget constraints, is able to take advantage of these economies of scale without having to sacrifice key control often associated with JPAs or taking on the significant liability of a single entity CCA.
 The CalChoice then contracts with the City of Lancaster and other qualified third party consultants to perform an agreed upon scope of work.

 This model allows each member agency the following benefits: